GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 We can distinguish two distinct phases.
 - First, the network exploits the trivial local optima consisting in predicting a null output.
   Both the loss and the output norm reach stable values.
-- Subsequently, from the 50k-th step, the model escapes from this plateau and learns to successfully solve the regression task.
+- Subsequently, from the 50kth step, the model escapes from this plateau and learns to solve the regression task successfully.

 When using too important batch sizes or too aggressive learning rates, the model indefinitely stagnates, keeping predicting zeros.
 Keskar et al. @keskar_large-batch_2017 have documented the negative effects that large batch sizes could have on generalization performance.